 Family and Consumer Science Classic

-The Family and Consumer Science Classic is open to all members enrolled in FCS project areas (Clothing and Textiles, Foods and Nutrition, Home Environment, Knitting and Crocheting).
+The Family and Consumer Science (FCS) Classic is open to all members enrolled in FCS project areas (Clothing and Textiles, Foods and Nutrition, Home Environment, Knitting, and Crocheting).
 The FCS Classic consists of several contests and is supported by a National event.
-Members aged 15 and above can qualify to represent Oregon 4-H at the FCS Classic held in Denver, Colorado in January
+Members aged 15 and above can qualify to represent Oregon 4-H at the FCS Classic held in Denver, Colorado in January.

 - Fashion Revue – Participants qualify for the State Fashion Revue through their county.
 Then during the State contest held during the Oregon State Fair, the judges will identify the top construction contestants who will be offered the opportunity to represent Oregon.
 To clarify: the youth representatives will be chosen from the fashion revue contest where they have sewn their outfit or garment.

 - Presentations – Participants qualify for the State contest through their county.
 Then during the State contest held during the Oregon State Fair, judges will chose individuals or team to represent Oregon at the National FCS Presentation Contest.
 Individuals wanting to be considered for the FCS Classic’s Presentation Contest must sign up for a judging spot during one of the first three days (usually the first Saturday, Sunday and Monday) of presentation judging.

 - FCS Skill-a-thon –This contest will be offered at the State Fair for intermediate and senior contestants.
 The top individuals (4 persons) will qualify for the National event.

 This contest will consist of one Foods and one Clothing judging class, three Identification classes (one for sewing, one for foods and one for Home Environment) and a life-skills presentation (which takes the place of oral reasons).